SirMonkeyBoy/DiscordCountingBot/README.md

 Bot Token 1 should be the same token<br>
-Bot Token 2 should be a diffrent token to Bot Token 1
+Bot Token 2 should be a diffrent token to Bot Token 1 Channel id is the channel you want the bot to work in

 # Starting the bot